daafu/godot-docs/tutorials/step_by_step/instancing.rst

 .. image:: /img/tree.png

-In Godot, a scene can be created and saved it to disk.
+In Godot, a scene can be created and saved to disk.
 As many scenes can be created and saved as desired.

 .. image:: /img/instancingpre.png